Written by Terri Reddout

 While people did learn the picture was a hoax, the question was who was “The Tourist Guy?”
 Who would do something so creepy and cruel?
 No one knew.
 But in the meantime the legend grew.
 Suddenly, pictures of The Tourist Guy popped up at every natural disaster known to man.

-He was on a boat when the Titanic sunk.
+He made it onto a life raft when the Titanic sunk.

-He was there when Neo and Trinity sorted their way through The Matrix.
+He helped Neo and Trinity sorted their way through The Matrix.

 He stood near the mooring mast at the Navel Air Station in Lakehurst, New Jersey when the Hindenburg exploded back in 1937.